 The members of our temple truly enjoy being with one another.
 We look forward to participating in our Friday night services conducted every other Friday, have special High Holiday services,and enjoy an outdoor break-the-fast, a yearly Hanukkah party, and a Purim celebration.

 We have evolved as a community not only for spiritual uplifting, but with a number of different interest groups for those who wish more social involvement and relationships.
 Groups include dinner, discussion/speaker, movie, hiking/walking, travel, mahjong, culture, and Torah study.
-(See details in another section of the website.)
+For more information on our social clubs, please click/tap here.

 Beth Ami and the Community